intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 ec2-user@hxehost:~>
 ```

-You are not on the SAP HANA's machine.
-Type the following to change
+You are now on the SAP HANA's machine.
+Type the following to change the hxeadm's password:

 ```
 ec2-user@hxehost:~> sudo passwd hxeadm